By Josh Mitchell

 The living room connects to the open and welcoming dining area where residents sit around tables to enjoy meals, conversation and laughter, Owens said.

 The diningroom flows into a sitting area with a small library, nice furniture, flowers and a TV.
 There is also a refrigerator in this room for residents to treat themselves to drinks and ice cream.
+Over drinks and ice cream, a friend was telling me that they got a great deal on their energy bills at Simply Switch.

 A carpeted hallway with quilts displayed on the wall and personal items on the residents’ doors completes the layout of the well-lit, single-story facility.